 Heart Rate Variability (HRV) is the gold-standard for measuring anxiety, panic, and stress.
 As anxiety increases, the heart beats faster and with a more steady rhythm.
 During relaxation, the heartbeat slows and beats with a more varied rhythm according to the body’s changing need for oxygenation.
 By focusing on one’s breathing in a 5-seconds-in, 5-seconds-out pattern, HRV can be increased alongside a reduction in physical symptoms of anxiety.

 Mindfulness, in its clinical form, describes “metacognitive capacity”--an individual’s relationship with their own thinking.
-Studies have shown that engaging in meditative practices that focus one’s thoughts on the present, rather than future or past events which can cause stress, not only reduces stress in the short-term but also provides a long-term resilience to the incursion of stressful thoughts.
+Studies have shown that engaging in meditative practices that focus one’s thoughts on the present, rather than future or past events which can cause anxiety and stress, not only reduces stress in the short-term but also provides a long-term resilience to the incursion of stressful thoughts.
 Similarly, Cognitive Behavioral Therapy for Insomnia (CBT-I) works by recognizing and identifying thoughts that can increase anxiety (“I will not be able to sleep tonight.”) and replacing them with more amenable, open-ended thoughts (“I am having trouble sleeping tonight, but I will fall asleep soon.”).
 Even this reframing of the language with which we talk about ourselves and the world around us has been shown to greatly reduce anxiety-caused sleeplessness.

 Guided imagery is another useful technique that has been used as a treatment for anxiety and related disorders.
 By listening to a description of a safe, relaxing place, the mental space required for ruminative thoughts is taken up by, for example, thoughts of a warm day at the beach.
 The dissonance between the current, stressful environment and the imagined, relaxing environment has been shown to greatly decrease stress.
 Similarly, “autogenic training,” derived from clinical hypnosis, guides the patient through progressive muscle relaxation and tries to induce comforting sensations like warmth or heaviness, with a similar effect to guided imagery.